rkaldung/otrs-gi-rest-php/README.md

 #### Misc
 An introduction for the Generic Interface for the latest ((OTRS)) Community Editon is available in the [online manual](https://doc.otrs.com/doc/manual/admin/6.0/en/html/genericinterface.html).

-The default opererations TicketCreate and TicketUpdate are not able to send a new article via e-mail.
+The default operations TicketCreate and TicketUpdate are not able to send a new article via e-mail.
 For this use case you could install the free add-on [Znuny4OTRS-GIArticleSend](https://github.com/znuny/Znuny4OTRS-GIArticleSend).